 I hope you found this itinerary helpful in planning your visit to this vibrant city.
 With its stunning architecture, rich history, and delicious cuisine, Lisbon is a must-visit destination in Europe and Portugal is certainly one of my favourite destinations.

 Are you planning on travelling solo?
-Check out my guide on solo travel in Lisbon here.
+Check out my guide on solo travel in Portugal here.

 Whether you’re a history buff, foodie, or simply looking to soak up the culture, this itinerary offers a great introduction to Lisbon.
 From exploring the narrow streets of Alfama to enjoying the views from the São Jorge Castle, there is something for everyone in this charming city.